cashpw/cashpw.com/content/posts/hide_private_links_on_blog.md

 </ul>
 ```

 We got something!
-The hex converts to \`HAHA HUGOSHORTCODE2s0 HBHB\`{{< sidenote >}}Without spaces.{{< /sidenote >}}which corresponds to a [shortcode](https://github.com/gohugoio/hugo/blob/0de8f8607bff16308fbb28816c6e2571c7846d2d/hugolib/shortcode.go#L193) which is later [expanded](https://github.com/gohugoio/hugo/blob/0de8f8607bff16308fbb28816c6e2571c7846d2d/hugolib/shortcode.go#L737) into a link.
+The hex converts to =HAHA HUGOSHORTCODE2s0 HBHB={{< sidenote >}}Without spaces.{{< /sidenote >}}which corresponds to a [shortcode](https://github.com/gohugoio/hugo/blob/0de8f8607bff16308fbb28816c6e2571c7846d2d/hugolib/shortcode.go#L193) which is later [expanded](https://github.com/gohugoio/hugo/blob/0de8f8607bff16308fbb28816c6e2571c7846d2d/hugolib/shortcode.go#L737) into a link.

-As far as I can tell, \`render-link.html\` is at the wrong stage in the rendering pipeline to do what I'm trying to do.
+As far as I can tell, `render-link.html` is at the wrong stage in the rendering pipeline to do what I'm trying to do.
 The links are only shortcodes at this point and there's no telling whether or not the shortcode is a valid link.

 Perhaps there's a way to get around this in Hugo.
 I opted to move up a layer and strip the links out my markdown files.